All Breed Sports Midwest Classic pre-entry deadline is February 3, 2025

 The shoulder blades and upper arms are long and sloping, which places the front legs well under the body.

-The forelegs are straight, fine in bone and set rather far apart.
+FORELEGS - The forelegs are straight, and under the body with moderate bone in proportion to the body, but not course.
+The legs are muscular and sloping and set directly down from the shoulders.
 Pasterns are short and nearly vertical.
 The distance from the elbow to the ground is half the height at the withers.
-Dewclaws may be removed.
+Front dewclaws are optional.

 Body